redspark-io/RSRealmHelper/README.md

 ### Migration

-To performs a Realm migration in you database we need to add a key in a project info.plist with name `DATABASE_SCHEMA_VERSION` and a numeric valur of your database schema version.
+To perform a Realm migration in your database you need to add a key in a project info.plist with name `DATABASE_SCHEMA_VERSION` and the numeric value of your database schema version.

-Create a class that implements a   `RealmMigrator` protocol:
+Create a class that implements the `RealmMigrator` protocol:
 ```swift
 class MyRealmMigrator: RealmMigrator {